lofcz/ai-music-detector/README.md

 ## Model Description

-This model detects AI-generated music by analyzing spectral artifacts left by neural vocoders.
-These artifacts, called "fakeprints," appear as regularly-spaced peaks in the frequency spectrum and are an inherent consequence of the transposed convolution (deconvolution) layers used in generative audio models.
+This model detects AI-generated music by analyzing spectral artifacts caused by deconvolution layers in neural vocoders.
+These layers perform upsampling through zero-insertion followed by convolution, which induces a periodization of the signal's  spectrum.
+The zero-upsampled signal contains multiple clones of the original spectrum, creating characteristic peaks at predictable frequency intervals determined by the stride parameters.

-The model identifies deterministic mathematical signatures that every sample from a given generator exhibits.
-This is why the accuracy is very high with minimal false positives.

-However, this also means the model does not generalize to unseen generators.
-It is trained to detect artifacts from specific versions of Suno and Udio, and will require retraining when new versions with different vocoder architectures are released.
+For a deconvolution with stride $k$, peaks appear at frequencies $n \cdot f_s$ for integers
+$n \in [0, \lfloor k/2 \rfloor]$, where $f_s$ is the layer's input sampling rate.
+With $L$ stacked layers, artifacts compound multiplicatively, the total peak count is
+$\lfloor (\prod k_i) / 2 \rfloor + 1$.
+This pattern is unique to each architecture's stride
+configuration and serves as a forensic fingerprint.

+These artifacts emerge from the architecture itself, not from training data or learned weights.
+This is why detection accuracy is extremely high for known generators, but also why the model requires retraining when new vocoder architectures are deployed.

 ## Quick Start